somanshurath/pygame-odyssey/README.md

 # pygame-odyssey
-A platform video game made in Python using Pygame.
+A platform video game made in Python using Pygame. <br>
+Concept similar to that of "The Dinosaur Game" on Google Chrome browser.